Grace Cathedral, San Francisco: Labyrinths

-Laid out on the floor of Grace Cathedral is a labyrinth that is based on the famous medieval labyrinth of Cathédrale Notre-Dame de Chartres (The Cathedral of Our Lady of Chartres) located in Chartres, France.
-There is also another labyrinth outside of the cathedral, in the courtyard of its cathedral close.
+Laid out on the floor of Grace Cathedral is a labyrinth based on the famous medieval labyrinth of The Cathedral of Our Lady of Chartres located in Chartres, France.
+There is also another labyrinth outside in the courtyard of the cathedral close.

 Windows

 Contained in the cathedral are 7290 sqft of stained glass windows by noted artists that depict over 1100 figures ranging from Adam and Eve to Albert Einstein.
 Thirty-two windows or window groups, dating from 1930 to 1966, were designed by American Charles Connick and his Boston studio.
-This includes the Chapel of Grace and baptistry window series that contains over 32,000 pieces of glass and covers nearly 833 sqft.
+This includes the Chapel of Grace and baptistery window series that contains over 32,000 pieces of glass and covers nearly 833 sqft.
 The cathedral also contains 24 faceted windows by Gabriel Loire of Chartres, France, including the Human Endeavor series depicting John Glenn, Thurgood Marshall, Jane Addams, Robert Frost, and Einstein.
 Between 1995 and 1998, several of the cathedral's choir and aisle windows were restored by Reflection Studios of Emeryville, California.